maintaina/deployments/README.md

 # deployments
 Various premade deployments to develop or run Horde environments

+For more information on each deployment-setup, please read the README.md file in the respective directories.

 ## basic-setup

 * The Horde Base app with mariadb database connection and SQL Auth, an initial user injected.